Last updated: February 20th, 2024

 What are the setup options available on the Mazda?

-As I mentioned early in the article, I think the MX5 makes for a very good starting point to understand the impact of setup changes on the balance of the car.
+As I mentioned earlier in the article, I think the MX5 makes for a very good starting point to understand the impact of setup changes on the balance of the car.
 Just follow one golden rule: make one change at a time.

 What do all the iRacing garage settings do?